Experienced Bellingham Car Accident Attorneys Ready To Serve You

 Frequently Asked Questions

 - What Steps Should I Take Immediately after a Car Accident?
-Following a car accident, it is important to:
+Following a car collision accident, it is important to:

 - Remain at the scene unless you absolutely have to leave to seek emergency medical attention.

 - Obtain the names and contact information of any other drivers who were involved in the accident as well as any witnesses of the accident and the name of the investigating officer.
 You will also want to exchange insurance information with the other drivers involved.

 - Even if you think you are fine, seek medical attention simply to be on the safe side.
 Being evaluated by a doctor who is qualified to determine if you’ve sustained any injuries is a wise decision; you may not even realize you have injuries.